International Travel

 The ICE trains have a Bordbistro restaurant-bar carriage serving hot meals at extra charge.
 1st class passengers can order and get served at their seats.

-By NIGHT: It is also possible to do the trip by comfortable sleeper train.
+It is also possible to do the trip by comfortable sleeper train.
 Austrian Railways ÖBB operates a NightJet nightly train service both ways between Amsterdam and Vienna.

 nightjet train amsterdam